Fujifilm X100F vs Panasonic GX850

 It is notable that the X100F has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the GX850 are recent models that are part of the current product line-up.
-The GX850 replaced the earlier Panasonic GF7, while the X100F followed on from the Fujifilm X100T.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100F or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.